Trump says immigration order will apply only to green cards and will last 60 days - Local News 8

 Spelling out details of the measure for the first time since tweeting late Monday he would “temporarily suspend immigration into the United States,” Trump announced something short of a full halt on immigration amid the coronavirus pandemic.

-Trump said the executive order is being written now and he is likely to sign it on Wednesday.
-He said he would review the executive order at the end of that period and decide if it should be renewed.
+Trump said on Twitter Wednesday he would sign the order later in the day.
+An administration official told CNN that legal aides spent Tuesday working on the order.
+Trump said he would review the executive order at the end of that 60-day period and decide if it should be renewed.

 Trump suggested there will be economic effects of the order, indicating it would “protect American workers,” and noted that it will have certain exemptions.